 REQUIREMENTS FOR THE SCHOOL OF COMPUTER, MATHEMATICAL AND NATURAL SCIENCES AND THE ACTUARIAL SCIENCE PROGRAM

-v students must also complete six (6) credits in the Complementary Studies Program required of all majors in the School of Computer, Mathematical and Natural Sciences (SCMNS).
+- Complete six (6) credits in the Complementary Studies Program required of all majors in the School of Computer, Mathematical and Natural Sciences (SCMNS)

-v students must have taken all of their junior - and senior - level actuarial science requirements in the Major at Morgan State University (unless granted prior written permission by the Dean of SCMNS to take courses elsewhere)
+- Take all of junior - and senior - level actuarial science requirements in the Major at Morgan State University (unless granted prior written permission by the Dean of SCMNS to take courses elsewhere)

-v students must sit in on at least one of the Society of Actuaries' examinations before graduation
+- Sit for at least one of the Society of Actuaries' examinations before graduation.

-v students must prepare and present a senior thesis on an insurance/actuarial science-related topic that will be conducted under the supervision of a qualified faculty member and/or professional actuary.
+- Prepare and present a senior thesis on an insurance/actuarial science-related topic that will be conducted under the supervision of a qualified faculty member and/or professional actuary.
 Students will give an oral presentation of their research to the Mathematics Department and School of Computer, Mathematical and Natural Sciences.
-Students may be able to substitute their senior thesis for a full technical report and presentation on an internship experience where students were immersed in the capacity of an actuarial science analyst or job-specific trainee.
+Students may be able to substitute their senior thesis for a full technical report and presentation on an internship experience where students were immersed in the capacity of an actuarial science analyst or job-specific trainee

 Upon successful completion of this four-year program, the student is awarded the B.S.
 Degree in Actuarial Science/ Mathematics (with concentration in Actuarial Science) by Morgan State University.